amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 A user may request periodic writes of field data for the purposes of visualization.
 The user will specify explicitly what is to be included in the file at each snapshot.
-Visualization files can only be written at intervals corresponding to the numerical timestep values or intervals corresponding to the cycle number; writes are controlled by timestep cycle number.
+Visualization files can only be written at intervals corresponding to the numerical time step values or intervals corresponding to the cycle number; writes are controlled by time step cycle number.

 * `"visualization data`" [list] can accept a file name base [string] and cycle data [list] that is used to generate the file base name or directory base name that is used in writing visualization data.